opendp/dp-wizard/README.md

 - Publish: `flit publish --pypirc .pypirc`

 This project is configured so there are two different install possibilities from pypi:
-- `pip install dp_wizard` does not aggressively pin dependency versions.
-It is preferred if you're using `dp_wizard` as a library.
+- `pip install 'dp_wizard[app]'` pins all dependencies, and is the best route for most users.
-- `pip install dp_wizard[app]` pins all dependencies, and will work more reliably for application users.
+- `pip install dp_wizard` does not pin dependencies, and is best if you're using `dp_wizard` as a library.

 The cloud deployment is [configured](https://connect.posit.cloud/mccalluc/content/01966942-7eab-da99-0887-a7c483756aa8/edit) to update on pushes to the `cloud-deployment` branch.
 If you are on `main`, with no local changes, run `scripts/deploy.sh`.